fastlane/fastlane/docs/Guide.md

 Additionally, to an Xcode installation, you also need the Xcode command line tools set up

     xcode-select --install

-If you have not used the command line tools before (which is likely if you just installed it), you'll need to accept the terms of service.

     sudo xcodebuild -license accept